NHL intra-league draft

 One of the most consequential selections in the NHL intra-league draft occurred in 1969 when the Chicago Black Hawks selected goaltender Tony Esposito from the Montreal Canadiens.
 Esposito played the rest of his career with Chicago, winning three Vezina Trophies and earning induction to the Hockey Hall of Fame in 1988.

 The NHL intra-league was an annual draft held by the National Hockey League (NHL) from 1952 to 1975.
-The intra-league draft was created to help address the league’s competitive balance issues during the Original Six era, as the Detroit Red Wings, Montreal Canadiens, and Toronto Maple Leafs were the only teams to win the Stanley Cup in the ten years preceding the draft’s inception.
-It had an inauspicious start as the first two drafts featured no players being selected, and after the third saw only one player selected, the fourth draft wasn’t even held due to unanimous agreement among the six NHL teams that none of the available players was worth drafting.
-Eventually more players started being selected in the intra-league draft and, with the exception of 1967 when the NHL expanded in size from six to twelve teams, it was held every year through 1975.
+The intra-league draft was created to help address the league's competitive balance issues during the Original Six era, as the Detroit Red Wings, Montreal Canadiens, and Toronto Maple Leafs were the only teams to win the Stanley Cup in the ten years preceding the draft's inception.
+It had an inauspicious start as the first two drafts featured no players being selected, and after the third saw only one player selected, the fourth draft wasn't even held due to unanimous agreement among the six NHL teams that none of the available players was worth drafting.
+Eventually, more players started being selected in the intra-league draft and was held every year through 1975 (with the exception of 1967 when the NHL expanded in size from six to twelve teams).
 It was not held in 1976 and was replaced by the NHL waiver draft in 1977.

 Rules

-From 1956 until 1975, the intra-league draft was held in June during the NHL’s summer meetings.
-A few days prior to the intra-league draft each NHL club would be required to turn in a list of players to protect from selection.
+From 1956 until 1975, the intra-league draft was held in June during the NHL's summer meetings.
+A few days prior to the intra-league draft, each NHL club would be required to turn in a list of players to protect from selection.
 Players under a certain number of professional hockey seasons played and below a minimum number of NHL games played were exempt, as were amateur players NHL clubs owned the rights to.

-The order of the intra-league draft was the reverse of the previous season’s standings, the non-playoff teams picking twice before playoff teams.
+The order of the intra-league draft was the reverse of the previous season's standings, the non-playoff teams picking twice before playoff teams.
 Once a team claimed an unprotected player from another team, that team would be required to drop a player from their protection list.
 The team losing the player would receive a cash payment set by the league before the draft.
 In the first draft in 1952 this cash payment was set at $10,000 and by the final intra-league draft it increased to $40,000.